KC-2001MS/AboutUI/CONTRIBUTING.md

 ## Introduction

-Thank you for your interest in contributing to AboutUI, which uses SwiftUI to add an “About Your App” page with simple code.
+Thank you for your interest in contributing to AboutUI, which uses SwiftUI to add an “About the App” page with simple code.

 ## How to Contribute